sue0-si/Medication_Conversion_4204/README.md

   Seamlessly perform IV-to-oral and oral-to-IV dosage conversions with a clear and intuitive interface.

 - **Alternative Medication Conversions**:
   Calculate equivalent dosages for alternative medications, offering flexibility when substitutions are needed.

+- **Medication Information Search**: <br>
+  Quick search for dosage guidelines, side effects, and administration methods for each medication.

 - **Dynamic Form Updates**:
   Form fields and options adapt dynamically to user inputs, ensuring relevant and accurate information is always displayed.

 - **Multi-Tool Windows**: